William Rainsborough

-Naval expeditions
+1637 naval expedition against Salé

-On the orders of Charles I of England, Rainsborough led a successful naval expedition against the Barbary corsairs of Salé in North West Morocco in June 1637.
-His exploits were hailed in a court masque designed by Inigo Jones For his services to end white slavery Rainsborough was offered a hereditary knighthood, which he declined, and was presented with a Gold Chain and Medal by Charles I.
+On the orders of Charles I of England, Rainsborowe led a successful naval expedition against the Barbary corsairs of Salé in North West Morocco in June 1637.
+The squadron comprised four of the warships of Charles I (the Leopard under Vice-Admiral William Rainsborowe, the Antelope under Vice-Admiral George Carteret, the Expedition under Capt.
+George White and the Providence under Capt.
+Edmund Seaman or Symonds), together with two privately owned ships (armed merchantmen) - the Hercules (Capt.
+Brian Harrison) and the Mary (Capt.
+George Hatch).
+Two additional English warships were later sent out as reinforcements - the Mary Rose under Capt.
+Thomas Trenchfield, and the Roebuck under "Master Broad of Rotherhithe".
+Rainsborowe's exploits were hailed in a court masque designed by Inigo Jones For his services to end white slavery Rainsborowe was offered a hereditary knighthood, which he declined, and was presented with a Gold Chain and Medal by Charles I.

-Captain Rainsborough's Emblem was a Saracen's head crest.
+Captain Rainsborowe's Emblem was a Saracen's head crest.
 The Saracen Head as interpreted as 'the head of the foreigner'; the foreigner being the much-feared pirates of the north African coast.
 Usually referred to as Turks, these marauders were in the white slavery business.
-This emblem represented Captain Rainsborough's success at ending White Slavery against the Barbary pirates in Morocco in 1637.
+This emblem represented Captain Rainsborowe's success at ending White Slavery against the Barbary pirates in Morocco in 1637.

 MP for Aldeburgh Suffolk 1640

-In April 1640, Rainsborough was elected Member of Parliament for Aldeburgh in the county of Suffolk in the Short Parliament.
+In April 1640, Rainsborowe was elected Member of Parliament for Aldeburgh in the county of Suffolk in the Short Parliament.
 He was re-elected for Aldeburgh in November 1640 for the Long Parliament and held the seat until his death in 1642.

 Death 1642

-Rainsborough died in 1642 and was buried at St Katharine's by the Tower on 16 February 1642.
+Rainsborowe died in 1642 and was buried at St Katharine's by the Tower on 16 February 1642.